 10 Pool Safety Guidelines for Compliance (and Your Peace of Mind)

-The Centers for Disease Control reports that an average of ten people drown every day in the U.S. Drowning is an obvious pool safety concern.
+The CDC reports that an average of 11 people drown every day in the U.S. Drowning is an obvious pool safety concern.
 But you should factor in other safety considerations as well.

 1. Pool Safety Fence